From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Methodology

 \textbf{Trace Volume Management.} Runtime execution traces, particularly those emerging from loops or deep recursion, can rapidly exceed the context window limits of LLMs.
 To mitigate this without losing diagnostic fidelity, \textsc{TraceRepair} implements a \textit{Tail-Biased Truncation} strategy.

-We enforce a layered containment protocol.
-First, at the execution level, the instrumented probe includes a guard clause that halts logging if the file size exceeds 10MB; this prevents storage exhaustion during infinite loops.
+{We apply two controls to limit the trace size.} First, at the execution level, the instrumented probe includes a guard clause that {stops writing new entries} if the file size exceeds 10MB; this prevents storage exhaustion during infinite loops.
 Second, during prompt construction, we prioritize the immediate pre-failure state.
-If a trace log exceeds the prompt budget (e.g., 20KB), the system discards the initial entries and retains only the trailing execution snapshot.
+If a trace log exceeds {2,000 bytes}, the system discards the initial entries and retains only the {last 2,000 bytes}.
 This follows from the observation that for crash-type and assertion-failure bugs, the most critical causal evidence typically resides in the final state transitions immediately preceding the termination.

-\textbf{Trace Extraction.} The instrumented program ($P_{\text{inst}}$) is executed within the sandbox to yield the runtime trace ($\tau$), defined as a temporal sequence of variable states:
+\textbf{Trace Extraction.} {The Universal Execution Sandbox executes the instrumented program ($P_{\text{inst}}$) against each failure-triggering test to collect the runtime observations ($\tau$).} {The collected evidence is represented as an ordered set of test-specific diagnostic logs:}

-This trace acts as a hard constraint on subsequent reasoning.
-For example, if $\tau$ records \texttt{skipped=0}, no agent can hypothesize that the loop progressed.
+{where $\ell_t$ denotes the retained diagnostic log produced by test $t$.
+Depending on the generated probes, a log may contain selected variable values, condition values, or execution markers.}

+{The goal of trace collection in \textsc{TraceRepair} is to capture runtime evidence directly related to the observed failure.
+Based on failure-triggering tests, the Probe Agent identifies suspicious locations and collects local runtime observations around these locations, including critical variable values and branch or action information recorded by the probes.
+These traces reveal the program states and execution behaviors related to the failure, allowing repair agents to evaluate whether repair hypotheses are consistent with the observed program behavior.}